ktigges/FlaskWebLogs/README.md

-Updated 07/05 - Changed form to have source/dest ip addresses, and a date picker with time fields.
+Updated 07/05/23 - Changed form to have source/dest ip addresses, and a date picker with time fields.
 Updated query logic to include additional fields
+Update 07/19/23  - Updated logic to allow resetting field values or keeping field values for another query

 Script with a web front end that queries panorama traffic logs and displays results